adhamhamdy3/Tic-Tac-Toe-Variations-Suite/README.md

   * Uses a `dic.txt` file containing all valid 3-letter words.
 * **Play**: Check instructions and download from [Word Tic-Tac-Toe](./Word-Tic-Tac-Toe/README.md).

-## Releases

-Download compiled versions of each game from the [Releases page](https://github.com/your-username/your-repo-name/releases).

 ## Getting Started

 1. **Clone the repository**